Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Relics: dark radiation}

-The universe today may contain an as-yet unseen population of dark particles that were relativistic at radiation-matter equality and may still be relativistic today or even massless.
+The present-day Universe may contain an as-yet-unseen population of dark particles that were relativistic at radiation-matter equality and may still be relativistic today or even massless.
 Various theories of new physics put forward different particle candidates for this dark radiation, and they offer different explanations for its origin.
-CGPP can contribute to the population of dark radiation in two ways: by directly producing the relativistic particles or by producing parent particles that decay into dark radiation.
+CGPP can contribute to the population of dark radiation in two ways: by directly producing the relativistic particles and by producing parent particles that decay into dark radiation.